-The Programme covers a comprehensive range of disciplines including science, technology, business and innovation in order to meet requirements of the modern food industry.
+The Food Innovation programme covers a comprehensive range of disciplines including science, technology, business and innovation in order to meet requirements of the modern food and drinks industry.

 What are my...
 Career Opportunities?